makerdiary/nrf52840-connectkit/docs/guides/ncs/setup.md

 ## Get the code

-To help you quickly build and run the samples on nRF52840 Connect Kit, we maintain a public repository named [connect-micro-project] which consists of nRF Connect SDK manifest repositories, additional hardware drivers and tested samples, etc.
+To help you quickly build and run the samples on nRF52840 Connect Kit, we maintain a public repository named [ncs-playground] which consists of nRF Connect SDK manifest repositories, additional hardware drivers and tested samples, etc.

 To clone the repositories, complete the following steps:

 1. Initialize the workspace folder (`my-workspace`) where all the required repositories will be cloned:

     ``` bash linenums="1"
-    west init -m https://github.com/makerdiary/connect-micro-project --mr main my-workspace
+    west init -m https://github.com/makerdiary/ncs-playground --mr main my-workspace
     ```

     !!!
 Tip
-        You can initialize west with the revision of [connect-micro-project] that you want to check out.
+        You can initialize west with the revision of [ncs-playground] that you want to check out.
 For example, to check out the `v0.1.0-rc1` release, enter the following command:

         ``` bash linenums="1"
-        west init -m https://github.com/makerdiary/connect-micro-project --mr v0.1.0-rc1 my-workspace
+        west init -m https://github.com/makerdiary/ncs-playground --mr v0.1.0-rc1 my-workspace
         ```

 2. Enter the following commands to clone the project repositories: